anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 ### What is an IA?

-Your IA is like the course summative - it spans the entirety of the IB course, even if it lasts 2+ semesters, and is always going to be a written report
+Your IA is like the course summative - it spans the entirety of the IB course, even if it lasts 2+ semesters, and is always going to be a written report.
+An IA begins with the proposal - an idea of your topic/experiment and how you're going to write, research and execute it.
+This proposal must be approved by your teacher in order for you to begin.
+IAs are different across courses.
+For example, the sciences (Group 4) are all scientific experiments, so you will be to perform an experiment to collect data and write a report.

 ### Exceptions - Language Subjects

 In language subjects such as English, French and Spanish, you will be doing an IO (Individual Oral) instead of an IA.
-It is how it sounds,
+It is how it sounds, being a 1 on 1 oral evaluation with your teacher. (i didnt take sl french/spanish so idk how it goes, im gonna ask some ppl for their experience so i can write this section lol)

 ## Exams